 In fact, even though more than a third of U.S. adults are prediabetic, most are unaware of it.
 The staggering truth is that nine out of 10 people with prediabetes have no idea they have it, according to the Centers for Disease Control.

-How is it possible that 90 percent of the 86 million Americans with prediabetes are in the dark about their condition?
+With the whole month of November dedicated to Diabetes Awareness, how is it possible that 90 percent of the 86 million Americans with prediabetes are in the dark about their condition?
 For one, prediabetes can be stealthy and easy to ignore because it doesn’t arrive with obvious symptoms.
 In fact, it affects many people who seem generally healthy.